Some posts contain compensated links. Please read this disclaimer for more info.

 The legendary Trojan Wars and the Gallipoli Campaign, the most well-known battle between the Allied Forces and the Ottomans in World War I, both took place nearby, as did the epic love story Hero and Leander from Greek mythology.

 The best activities to do here are: going on a historical tour in Gallipoli, visiting the many museums inside the city, admiring the huge castles and paying your respects at the monuments for the martyrs of the deadly First World War.
+This is easily one of the greatest hidden gems in Turkey.

 Sanliurfa, also known as Urfa and ‘the Prophet’s City,’ has a wealth of beautiful old buildings strewn around town, and many people visit for pilgrimages or to refresh their spirits.
 Walking around the local bazaar is intoxicating as you try to take in all that is going on around you.
 It has a very Middle Eastern feel to it.

 Konya is a romantic place, the kind that would entice poets and dreamers alike.
-It’s no surprise that Mevlana Rumi, the famous Sufi poet, and whirling dervish, wrote his famous, heartfelt verses here in the 13th century.
+It’s no surprise that Mevlana Rumi, the famous Sufi poet and whirling dervish, wrote his famous, heartfelt verses here in the 13th century.
 The Mevlana Museum, which is decorated with beautiful roses and houses the tomb of the renowned poet, should undoubtedly be your first stop.

 Its Semahane houses a museum of religious artifacts from the time period.
 For an evening walk and a cup of Turkish tea, visit the Alaeddin Tepe park.